 Will I be supervised by a certified child life specialist?

 Yes.
 You will have a direct supervisor for each of the three rotations, as well as your Intern Educator that follows your progress throughout the entire internship.
 Each supervisor will be available to assist in your training on charting and clinical skills, and will meet with you weekly to discuss progress on goals and projects.
-Each supervisor meets the standard CLC requirements for supervising students (a minimum of 4000s hours of clinical experience).
+Each supervisor meets the standard CLC requirements for supervising students (currently certified and completed a minimum of 4000s hours of clinical experience).
 In addition, each supervisor must be in their current position for a minimum of 1 year prior to supervising an intern.
 This is to ensure that our students receive the proper supervision and best experience possible.

 Will my supervisor be supervising other students at the same time they are supervising me?